massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 }
 ```

 This creates 3 policies specific to this SNS topic.
-One to subscribe, one to publish and one to administer the topic.
+One to subscribe, one to publish, and one to administer the topic.
 You’ll need these policies in the next step when we create the artifact.

 ### Create Artifact in Terraform

 You’re almost done.
 The last terraform we need to write is to create the artifact to send back to Massdriver so this bundle will be connectable by other bundles.
-Create a file named `./src/_artifacts.tf` and copy the contents below into the file.
+Create a file named `./src/_artifacts.tf` and copy the contents below into the file:

 ```hcl title="./src/_artifacts.tf"
 resource "massdriver_artifact" "topic" {